-- √ Public open space should provide level lawn areas to accommodate a range of uses and activities. - √ Public open space uses should incorporate a range of ages. - Paths and walkways should be provided throughout public and private open spaces. - X Plaza, outdoor dining, and other hardscaped features should not count towards open space requirements.
+- ✓ Public open space should provide level lawn areas to accommodate a range of uses and activities. - √ Public open space uses should incorporate a range of ages. - √ Paths and walkways should be provided throughout public and private open spaces. - √ The minimum amount of open space provided should be no less than 25 percent of the site. - X Plaza, outdoor dining, and other hardscaped features should not count towards open space requirements.